 33. Pin other end of strap (5″ in from side and 2″ in from bottom) at the bottom of your mat.
 Repeat on other side.

 34. Roll mat and position other side of Velcro (scratchy hooks) on mat and pin.

 35. Sew straps to mat using the same formation as the shoulder strap.
 For the other side, I hand-sewed them to the mat, going through only the top layer, using many small tight stitches.

-And you are done!
+And you are done with your DIY Nap Mat!
 Snuggle up my friend!
 I think I will add a cute applique to the blanket, maybe pick up one of the sweet shapes from the fabric or do her name so none of those 3 year old hoodlums walks off with my masterpiece!

 Follow us on Pinterest for more fun sewing tutorials!